The tunnel will connect people to the new state-of-the-art compound.

-The main change that everyone was talking about ahead of the 2019 US Masters was the lengthening of the fifth hole and in 2020 there is another change to the grounds that everyone is talking about.
+The main change that everyone was talking about ahead of the 2019 US Masters was the lengthening of the fifth hole and in 2020, despite the moving of the tournament from April to November, there is another change to the grounds to mention.

 No it is not the possible lengthening of the 13th hole, that will not be introduced at the 2020 tournament despite many people calling for it at the moment.
 Instead it is the completed construction of a tunnel underneath a busy road.

 Related: Black Friday Golf Deals – Don’t miss out

 The plan was announced by Augusta National Chairman Fred Ridley;

 “With the much appreciated support of the city of Augusta and the state of Georgia, this summer we will begin a multi-year development of a portion of our property north of Washington Road,” Ridley said prior to the start of construction in the spring of 2019.
 “Site work already is underway, and in a matter of weeks, we will commence construction of a tunnel connecting an area near Gate 1 to new development on the north side of the road.
 This project is the first of its kind in the state of Georgia.
 Thanks to modern engineering, we will be able to excavate under Washington Road without any impact to the flow of traffic above.”

 Related: How Can I Play Augusta National?

 What is the tunnel leading to I hear you ask?
 Well it will connect the course to the new 40-acre “Global Broadcast Village”, a television and digital compound.
 Sadly it should be remembered there will be no fans at the event however it is still a cool development regardless.